 The winery is located in the city Saint-Emilion

-in the same area (Bordeaux).
-It was built in 1930 by Jean Moueix
+in the area of the same name (Bordeaux).
+It was designed by Jean in 1930 Moueix

-(1882-1957), which began the steep rise of this family empire.
-By inheritance, it was in 1957 to son Jean-Antoine Moueix (1908-1979) and after his death to grandson Jean -Jacques Moueix (born 1935).
-It has been run by the great-grandson Alain Moueix in the fourth generation since 2001.
-It is classified as "Grand Cru Classé", which was last confirmed in 2012.
-The vineyards cover 20 hectares of vineyards with Merlot (70%) and Cabernet Franc (30%).
-Since the year 2001 Biodynamic viticulture
+(1882-1957), which started the steep rise of this family empire.
+Through inheritance it went to son Jean-Antoine Moueix (1908-1979) in 1957 and after his death to grandson Jean-Jacques Moueix (* 1935).
+Since 2001, the fourth generation has been running it from great-grandson Alain Moueix.
+It is classified as a "Grand Cru Classé", which was last confirmed in 2012.
+The vineyards cover 20 hectares with Merlot (70%) and Cabernet Franc (30%).
+Since 2001 Biodynamic viticulture

 practiced.
-The long-lived red wine matures for 18 months in 40% new oak barrels.
+The long-lived red wine matures in 40% new barriques for 18 months.
 The second wine is called "Château Cartier".